TheRealMilesLee/Truman-CS180-Documents/README.md

  ### Chapter 5

  This chapter is mostly telling about the loop structure.
 Two most important loop: while loop and the do-while loop.
 The while loop is a pretest loop, its body executes zero or more times.
 But the do-while loop is a post-test loop, it will always execute at least once, the do-while loop is more often used for input validation.
-You can control the loop with the boolean flags
+You can control the loop with the boolean flags.
+Also, in this chapter, we also mentioned about the for loop. this loop is and only for the situation that you have already know the number of loop iterations.
+This loop is another pretestloop

+ Never use "break" or continue with loops, NEVER return from a loop.

+ If you want to open a file, you can use the ifstream to open it, and after you finish the file operations, don't forget to close the file